Fahd-Har/CW2025/README.md

     1. Updated the `intersect()` and `merge()` methods to correctly align i and j with the x and y coordinates when checking brick collisions to improve code logic and clarity.
     2. Created a new method `implementRisingRows()` to initialize the logic for new rows to be pushed from the bottom.
-    3. Implement logic on number of holes in the new rising row depends with the current level.
+    3. Implement logic on number of holes in the new rising row depends on the current level.

 - **GuiController.java**